If you are having difficulties with our patient portal, please e-mail email@example.com for assistance.

 Advanced technology is now available to enhance the accuracy and safety of complicated sinus and nasal surgery.
-We routinely perform and offer patients image guided sinus surgery and balloon sinuplasty, which have greatly enhanced patient safety, patient recovery and accuracy of nasal and sinus procedures.
-We also routinely perform septoplasty, turbinate reduction and nasal valve procedures to relieve nasal obstruction.
+We routinely perform and offer patients image-guided sinus surgery and balloon sinuplasty, which have greatly enhanced patient safety, patient recovery, and accuracy of nasal and sinus procedures.
+We also routinely perform septoplasty, turbinate reduction, and nasal valve procedures to relieve nasal obstruction.

 Septoplasty & Turbinate Hypertrophy

 Nasal Septal Deviation and Turbinate hypertrophy can lead to nasal obstruction, resulting in an inability to breathe correctly.
 These conditions also impact chronic allergy symptoms and make it harder for traditional medical therapy to relieve allergy symptoms, most commonly nasal congestion.
 Septoplasty aims to improve nasal breathing by straightening out a deviated septum by removing the excess bone, tissue, and cartilage.
 In addition to septoplasty, it is often necessary to correct turbinate hypertrophy, which often results from chronic allergies, by also removing excess turbinate tissue.
-Widening the nasal valve may be needed as well in order to fully widen the nasal passages and enhance nasal breathing.
+Widening the nasal valve may be needed as well to fully widen the nasal passages and enhance nasal breathing.

-Image-guided technology revolutionizes traditional sinus surgical techniques by utilizing 3D Cat (CT) scan images to accurately navigate the nasal sinuses safely during surgery and correlate that patients anatomy in real time during surgery to the CT scan images.
+Image-guided technology revolutionizes traditional sinus surgical techniques by utilizing 3D Cat (CT) scan images to accurately navigate the nasal sinuses safely during surgery and correlate that patient’s anatomy in real-time during surgery to the CT scan images.
 This enhances the accuracy and safety of endoscopic sinus procedures compared with traditional techniques.

-Image Guided Endoscopic Surgery & Nasal Polyps
+Image-Guided Endoscopic Surgery & Nasal Polyps

 Balloon sinuplasty is an endoscopic, catheter-based technology utilized in treating chronic sinusitis and sinus obstruction.
-Balloon sinuplasty uses a small, flexible, sinus balloon catheter to open sinus passageways, restoring flow of mucous and sinus drainage.
+Balloon sinuplasty uses a small, flexible, sinus balloon catheter to open sinus passageways, restoring the flow of mucous and sinus drainage.
 When inflated, balloon sinuplasty gently widens the natural openings of the nasal sinus passageways while maintaining the integrity of the sinus lining.
 Balloon sinuplasty is a relatively new, minimally invasive technique that has proven documented safety and improved patient recovery with minimal patient discomfort.